Did anyone see where my 3.25% interest rate went?

 True story.
 We had a client with ONE judgment from our friends at Verizon.
 It was only $144, but his score was a 696 because of it.
 Not bad you say?
 If he had at least a 720 FICO score, his rate would improve by .5%!
 He called Verizon, settled the matter once and for all, had it removed from his report, and 21 days later, his score was a 790!
 Amazing!
 For him it made the difference between a decent rate and a GREAT RATE.
 In some cases, it can be the difference between a deal or no deal.

 If your credit score has dropped, or it's been low for as many years as you can remember, it's time to bring your FICO back to life!
 For folks in the Bradenton-Sarasota area, We urge you to sit down with us and do some mortgage planning.
 We can figure out why your score is low, look at the obvious and not-so-obvious contributing factors and scheme how to create a better chance of running your credit through Experian's 10 top-secret algorhythms and coming out on top.
-Contact us by filling out THIS FORM
+Contact us by filling out our INQUIRY FORM

 or calling me today!

 Check out the below FAQ's when it comes to CREDIT and your HOME LOAN.

 These days, lenders are very concerned about risk.
 Your credit score is a prediction of your future ability to pay your mortgage based on past performance.
 If you have good credit depth, low balances, no late payments or collections, and plenty of accounts, the higher your score and the better your interest rate.

 I Got a Free Credit Report Online; Why Can't You Use That?